7th Engineer Support Battalion (United States): Operation Enduring Freedom

 Company B attached to CLB-1 and deployed to Afghanistan in support of OEF 9.2 in June 2009.
 In October 2009, 7th ESB completed it pre-deployment block leave and deployed to Camp Leatherneck, Afghanistan.

 During its deployment, the battalion provided engineering support throughout Helmand Province.
 The battalion stood up Combat Logistics Company 7 in order to support 3rd Battalion, 6th Marines and Operation Moshtarak during the clear and hold phase into Marjeh, Afghanistan.
 In May 2010, the battalion completed its relief in place with 9th Engineer Support Battalion and redeployed to MCB Camp Pendleton.

 During May 2011, 7th ESB deployed and conducted a relief in place with 8th Engineer Support Battalion in Camp Leatherneck, Afghanistan for OEF 11.2.
 Throughout the deployment the battalion provided mobility by conducting route clearance for International Security Assistance Force (ISAF).
 Bridge platoon greatly enhanced mobility throughout the area of operation (AO) by emplacing Medium Girder Bridges (MGB) and building non-standard bridges over wadi's and irrigation canals.
 The battalion redeployed to MCB Camp Pendleton on December 14, 2011.

 In 2012, the battalion supported construction projects across Southern California.
 Company C completed a road project in Imperial Beach, California for Joint Task Force North and the United States Border Patrol.
 Companies A, B, C constructed K-Span structures at Camp Wilson, MCAGCC Twentynine Palms.

 On 22 and 23 June 2020 respectively the Bridge company was disbanded and reformed as C Company as part of the Marine Corps' ongoing re-structuring.

+After the end of the Global War on Terror in September of 2021, Marines of 7th Engineer Battalion have been deployed for training operations in Australia, construction projects in Palau, and support of the Southern Border's defense.